nathanielrb/time-in-microKanren/paper.md

      (else (mplus (g (car $)) (bind (cdr $) g)))))
 ```

+The second case in each of the two preceding definitions implements *immature streams* as lambda expressions, allowing programs to return infinite streams of results.
+In µKanren it is the user's responsibility to correctly handle immature streams, invoking them if necessary.
+A regular stream, namely a pair of a state and a stream, is correspondingly termed a  *mature stream*.

 # Time in µKanren

-As stated above, µKanren defines two types of streams, mature and immature.
-To model linear time we begin by introducing a third type, delayed streams, to represent goals that are delayed until a later point in time.
+To model linear time in µKanren we begin by introducing a third type of stream, *delayed streams*, to represent goals that are delayed until a later point in time.
 We can represent delayed streams by promises, and construct them using a single temporal primitive `next`.

 ```
 (define-syntax next